Shopping online? Caveat Emptor.

 When considering a purchase or providing personal data:

-- Is there a VeriSign or TRUSTe symbol present?
+- Is there a VeriSign or TRUSTe symbol, or other transaction security provider symbol present?

 - What about the Better Business Bureau?